pzivich/ABCs_of_M-estimation/README.md

-# ABC's of M-estimation
+# ABC's of Estimating Equations (M-estimation)

-Materials for the SER 2023 "ABC's of M-estimation" workshop with support for SAS, R, and Python.
+Materials for the SER 2025 "ABC's of Estimating Equations" workshop (a continuation of the ABC's of M-estimation workshop) with support for SAS, R, and Python.

-Materials and workshop created by: Paul Zivich, Rachael Ross, Stephen Cole
+Materials and workshop created by: Paul Zivich, Rachael Ross, Bonnie Shook-Sa, Stephen Cole

 [![DOI](https://zenodo.org/badge/618596455.svg)](https://zenodo.org/badge/latestdoi/618596455)